mcraepv/ReadMe-Me/output/README.md

 ## Installation

-Visit the live site linked above or clone my repo to check out my code!
+Clone my repo to check out my code, or visit the link above to see it in action.

 ## License